palm86/hex_flora/priv/specimens/crassula_dichotoma.md

 ### Distribution in the Hex

-Sandy flat of Hex River Arid Alluvium Fynbos.
+Sandy flats of Hex River Arid Alluvium Fynbos.

 ### References